projecthorus/chasemapper/README.md

 To do this you need cusf_predictor_wrapper and it's dependencies installed.
 Refer to the [documentation on how to install this](https://github.com/darksidelemm/cusf_predictor_wrapper/).

-Once compiled and installed, you will need to:
+Once compiled and the python library installed, you will need to:
  * Copy the 'pred' binary into this directory.
 If using the Windows build, this will be `pred.exe`; under Linux/OSX, just `pred`.
  * Copy the 'get_wind_data.py' script from cusf_predictor_wrapper/apps into this directory.